ttyobiwan/scraphex/README.md

 In the current version, it scraps the title of each page, extracts all relative links, proceeds to scrape those pages, and saves the connections between them.

+On the backend, Scraphex uses GenServers + Floki + Ecto to do the scraping work and save the results.

+On the UI part, we have Bandit server that returns just regular HTML with Tailwind styling.

 ## Installation

 The app is using SQLite by default.
 You can also switch repo to postgres and start database using docker compose: